susanBuck/notes/05_Laravel/Gulp.md

 	}

-Now install gulp as part of your app's depndencies:
+Now install gulp as part of your app's dependencies:

 	$ npm install gulp --save-dev